DiagnosticRobotics/dr-chf-models/README.md

 The creation of all used models including logistic regression, xgboost and deep learning models can be found in the "model_creation.py" file.

 The sequential deep learning models including CNN and LSTM architectures with the attention mechanism can be found under the "deep" folder.
-The sequential deep learning models implement the architecture described in:
+The sequential deep learning models implement the architecture described in the following figure:

 <img src="https://i.ibb.co/qN2QqRj/image-3.png" width="600">